-We hope that the preceding overview helped you grasp the fundamentals of neural style transfer and how it may be applied in the real world.
+I hope that the preceding overview helped you grasp the fundamentals of neural style transfer and how it may be applied in the real world.
 More answers, however, often lead to more inquiries.
 Stay tuned!

-We sincerely hope that you will continue to dive deep into understanding all you can about neural networks, neural style transfer, and everything it entails.
+I sincerely hope that you will continue to dive deep into understanding all you can about neural networks, neural style transfer, and everything it entails.

 Check out some other posts in the Style Transfer Category to learn more on this endlessly terrific topic.

 Get Notified When We Publish Similar Articles